 Date of Authorship for this Version

 Hanson, Jon D. and Kysar, Douglas A., "Taking Behavioralism Seriously: A Response to Market Manipulation" (2000).
 Faculty Scholarship Series.
-Paper 389.
+389.